History of IBM magnetic disk drives: IBM 3375

-The sister unit was called the IBM 3375 and used count key data architecture, which was required for OS/360 and successor OSes.
+The sister unit was called the IBM 3375 and used count key data architecture, which was required for OS/360 and successor operating systems.

 IBM 3380

-The IBM 3380 Direct Access Storage Device was introduced in June 1980.
-It uses film head technology and has a unit capacity of 2.52 gigabytes (two hard disk assemblies each with two independent actuators each accessing 630 MB within one chassis) with a data transfer rate of 3 megabytes per second.
+The IBM 3380 Direct Access Storage Device was introduced on June 11, 1980.
+It uses film head technology and has a unit capacity of 2.52 gigabytes (two hard disk assemblies each with two independent actuators each accessing 630 MB within one 3380 unit) with a data transfer rate of 3 megabytes per second.
 Average access time was 16 ms. Purchase price at time of introduction ranged from $81,000 to $142,200.
 Due to tribology problems encountered between heads and media, the first units did not ship until October 1981.

+Similar to its predecessor (3350) the standard configuration is one A unit and up to three B units, but because each 3380 contains four devices each string now can contain up to 16 devices.
+Usually it is connected to a 3880 storage control units with two paths, allowing two simultaneous I/O operations, however, the operations must target different HDAs.

-In February 1985 IBM announced a double density version – the Extended Capability Models of the 3380 (3380 E) having 5.04 gigabytes per chassis, that is, two 1.26 gigabyte actuators on two hard disk assemblies in one chassis.
+In February 1985, IBM announced a double density version – the Extended Capability Models of the 3380 (3380 E) having 5.04 gigabytes per 3380 unit, that is, two 1.26 gigabyte actuators on two hard disk assemblies.

-A triple capacity version, the 3380 K was announced in August 1987 having 7.562 gigabytes per chassis, that is, two 1.89 gigabyte actuators on two hard disk assemblies in one chassis.
+A triple capacity version, the 3380 K was announced in August 1987 having 7.562 gigabytes per 3380 unit, that is, two 1.89 gigabyte actuators on two hard disk assemblies.
+The new Model K and Model J can optionally run in four-path mode.
+In this mode, the string has two A units located in the middle, and up to three B units connected on each side, giving a maximum of 32 devices in a string.
+This requires they are connected to a 3990 storage control unit, and allows four simultaneous I/O operation in the string.

 There are twelve models of the IBM 3380 family: six A-units, five B-units and one C-unit.
-A-units (heads of string) contain additional logic to perform string controller functions and connect to IBM directors or equivalent integrated attachments.
-The C-units connect to an IBM channel rather than a director.
-B-units connected to A-units or C-units.
-A string of 3380s with 16 actuators could provide from 10.08 gigabytes to 60.5 gigabytes, depending on model configuration.
+A-units (heads of string) contain additional logic to perform string controller functions and connect to IBM storage control units (3880 or 3990).
+The C-units connect directly to an IBM channel.
+B-units connects to A-units or C-units.